tk-notes/lucas-meier-blog/content/posts/2022/10/dkgs-in-groups/index.md

 share, checking the final share $x_i$ against the polynomial $f$, rather than each part $x_j^i$ against $f_j$.

+One disadvantage of the aggregation is that it prevents us from identifying that a specific person gave us a bad share.
+If our final share is bad, we don't know which person is at fault.
+You could also do an individual check, which makes attributing blame a lot easier.

 Otherwise, we follow the sketch from above.

 This is the most common kind of distributed key generation, at least